-The Library Support Staff Certification (LSSC) Program is proud to announce that the Library Support Staff Interests Round Table (LSSIRT) as well as ten state library agencies will offer another round of financial assistance to LSSC Program applicants.
-The LSSC Program offers library support staff the opportunity to achieve recognition for their existing skills and knowledge, to gain new skills and knowledge and to enhance their library’s service to the public.
+The Library Support Staff Certification (LSSC) Program is proud to announce that the Library Support Staff Interests Round Table (LSSIRT) as well as eleven state library agencies will be offering another round of financial assistance to library support staff applying for certification in the LSSC Program.
+The LSSC Program offers library support staff the opportunity to achieve recognition for their existing skills and knowledge, to gain new skills and knowledge, and to enhance their library’s service to the public.

-The state-level organizations will distribute up to 10 awards.
-To apply for an award from a participating states, please contact that state organization.
-An applicant is only eligible to apply for the state in which he or she resides.
+The state-level organizations have up to 10 awards to distribute.
+To apply for an award from the participating states, please contact the participating state organization.
+Only library support staff living in that state are eligible to apply at the state level.

-Applications will be accepted April 1 – May 15, 2012.
-Applicants may apply for both the national and the state awards, but may only receive one award.
+Applications will begin to be accepted on April 1st and will continue until May 15th at both the national and state level.
+You may apply at both the national and state level, however you may only receive one award.

 To be eligible to participate in LSSC and thus receive an Assistance Award, applicants must have a high school degree or its equivalent and have worked for the equivalent of one year (1820 hours) as a library staff member or volunteer within the last five years.